bear24rw/EECE4029/hw5_vmm/README.md

 void buddy_print(void);
 void buddy_kill(void);
 ```
-In order to compile for userspace you must define `NONKERNEL` when compiling so that
+In order to compile for userspace you must define `NONKERNEL` when compiling so
-the proper header files and memory allocation functions will be used.
+that the proper header files and memory allocation functions will be used
+(printk vs printf, kmalloc vs malloc, etc..).

-The buddy allocator uses a binary tree where each node is in one of three states:
+The buddy allocator uses a binary tree where each node is in one of three
-`FREE`, `SPLIT`, or `ALLOC`.
-Additionally, each node keeps track of its index
+states: `FREE`, `SPLIT`, or `ALLOC`.
+Additionally, each node keeps track of
-into the memory pool `buddy\_pool` as well as its size.
-When allocating space
+its index into the memory pool `buddy\_pool` as well as its size.
+When
-the tree is traversed and free space is broken in half until the smallest space
+attempting to allocate space the tree is traversed and free space is broken in
-that will properly allocate the request is achieved.
-If space cannot be found
+half until the smallest space that will properly allocate the request is
-the function returns -1 to indicate an error.
-When freeing space the tree is
+achieved.
+If space cannot be found the function returns -1 to indicate an
+error.
+When freeing space the tree is first traversed in all directions to the
-first traversed in all directions to the bottom leaf nodes.
-It then checks if
+bottom leaf nodes.
+It then checks if the leaf node is associated with the page
-the leaf node is the one it is trying to free and if so marks it as `FREE` and
+it is trying to free and if so marks it as `FREE` and returns 0 to indicate it
-returns 0 to indicate it was successful.
-When it is recursing back up the tree
+was successful.
+When it is recursing back up the tree the children of nodes
-the children of nodes marked as `SPLIT` are checked to see if both are `FREE`.
+marked as `SPLIT` are checked to see if both are `FREE`.
+If both children are
-If both children are `FREE` they are deallocated and the parent node is marked
+`FREE` they are deallocated and the parent node is marked as `FREE` to coalesce
-as `FREE` to coalesce the space.
+the space.

 Kernel Module
 -------------
-The virtual memory kernel module allocates a fixed pool of space in the kernel.
+The kernel module allocates a fixed pool of space in the kernel and then
-It then allocates pages of this space based on the buddy allocator described
+allocates pages of this space through ioctrl's based on the buddy allocator
-above.
+described above.

 The default pool size is set to (2^12)*(2^12) bytes, or 16,777,216 bytes.
 The
 pool size can be adjusted at load time using the `pool\_size` parameter.
 For